jrkt/gostruct/README.md

     go run generate.go -table User -db main -host localhost

 A package with a struct of the table and several methods to handle common requests will be created in the $GOPATH/src/models/{table} directory.
 The files that are created, for a 'User' model (for example) would be: CRUX_User.go (containing the main CRUX methods and common methods such as ReadById, ReadAll, ReadOneByQuery, ReadByQuery, and Exec), DAO_User.go (this will hold any custom methods used to return User object(s)), BO_User.go (this contains methods to be called on the User object itself), a User_test.go to serve as a base for your unit testing and an examples_test.go with auto-generated example methods for godoc readability.
-In addition, it will generate a connection package to share a connection between all your models to prevent multiple open database connections.
+In addition, it will generate a connection package to share a connection between all your models to prevent multiple open database connections and a date package to implement a "sql.NullTime"-like struct type for null date values in any MySQL result set.

 # flags